Carolista/LC-Fetch-JSON-Basics/README.md

 Demo: https://carolista.github.io/LC-Fetch-JSON-Basics/

-Students - FORK this to your own account and then clone down to your local machine.
+Students - FORK this (all branches) to your own account and then clone down to your local machine.
+Use the `main` branch as starter code.
+The `solution` branch shows the code used for the demo.

-This is part of a larger group of practice exercises and examples for students of LaunchCode's Web Development course (unit 1).
-See this document for the full list of repls, respositories, etc. https://tinyurl.com/y3bn6st4
+This is part of a [larger group of practice exercises and examples](https://carolista.github.io/student-resources/) for students of LaunchCode's WebDev courses.